seahorce-scidac/REMORA/Docs/sphinx_doc/Plotfiles.rst

 Controlling PlotFile Generation
 ===============================

-"Plotfiles" can be written very efficiently in parallel in a native AMReX format or in HDF5.
-They can also be written in NetCDF.
+"Plotfiles" can be written very efficiently in parallel in a native AMReX format or NetCDF (via PnetCDF).

 The following options in the inputs file control the generation of plotfiles.